Color + texture

-Dog poop color and texture
+Dog color and texture result

 Yellow or orange stool can be linked to diet changes, food intolerance, fast transit, or liver and biliary concerns.
 A firm, log-shaped stool that is easy to pick up is usually the target texture for a healthy dog.